Sveta Bilyalova Sizzles In Plunge Top & Tight Pants In Three New Selfies

 “Oh I would like to be in Paris at the same time as you but unfortunately it is not the case,” said another follower.

 It’s also worth mentioning that yesterday, Sveta posted another update.
 This time, it was a short video about how to properly eat spaghetti.
 Her friend was spotted having a hard time eating the long noodles.
-However, Bilyalova easily ate her forkfuls of spaghetti by using a knife.
+However, Sveta easily ate her forkfuls of spaghetti by using a knife.

 This video has been watched over 763,000 times so far.